About your drinking water

 We continue to supply a very high level of water quality.
-Achieving a score of 99.96 per cent for the Drinking Water Inspectorate's measure ‘Mean Zonal Compliance’.
+Achieving a score of 99.93 per cent for the Drinking Water Inspectorate's measure ‘Mean Zonal Compliance’ in 2018.
 This means our drinking water complies with strict national guidelines for safety and purity.
 Performance in this area is assessed by testing samples from our customers' taps against 39 water quality standards.

-Water quality is a particular focus for us in the coming year, introducing improvements to our processes and making sure our assets continue to be fit for purpose.
+Water quality has been a particular focus for us in recent years, introducing improvements to our processes and making sure our assets continue to be fit for purpose.

 The number of contacts we have received about discoloured water has remained reasonably consistent over the last three years.

-To try to reduce the number of contacts we receive, we are planning to clean some of our large water pipes and make improvements at our water treatment works.
-This will reduce the risk of discolouration in our drinking water even further.
+To try to reduce the number of contacts we receive, we have been cleaning some of our large water pipes and making improvements at our water treatment works.
+This will reduce the risk of discolouration in our drinking water even further

 Taste and smell

-There was a steady reduction in the number of taste and smell contacts reported by customers over the last three years.
-The continued investment into our assets and improvements in our operating model mean we are hoping to further reduce the number of taste and smell contacts.
+The number of taste and smell contacts reported by customers has also remained reasonably constant over the last three years.
+The continued investment into our assets, use of improved technology and improvements in our operating model mean we are hoping to reduce the number of taste and smell contacts.

 The majority of our water in the North West is soft or very soft.
 For more information please take a look at our factsheet on water hardness (PDF 45 KB opens in a new window).